ExpressionEngine/ExpressionEngine-User-Guide/source/security/captchas.rst

 /home/domain.com/http\_docs/images/captchas/.
 The specific setting will vary from server to server so you may need to contact your Host or server admin to determine what your correct "server path" is.

-If your server does not have True Type font support compiled into PHP you should disable the use of True Type fonts under :menuselection:`Admin --> Security` and :menuselection:`Privacy --> Captcha Preferences`.

 Special CAPTCHA Files
 ---------------------